aletbm/SkyPulse-Streaming-Pipeline/README.md

 | `make jobs` | Submit all four PyFlink jobs to the running JobManager |
 | `make run-pipeline` | Run the full Bruin transformation pipeline (Bruin CLI) |
 | `make run-app` | Start the Streamlit dashboard locally at `http://localhost:8501` |

 ---

+## Design Decisions & Tradeoffs

+### Why Bruin instead of dbt?

+Both tools transform data with SQL and enforce quality checks — but Bruin integrates ingestion, transformation, and validation into a single framework without the need for a separate orchestrator.
+For a pipeline that already had Python producers and consumers, being able to define ingestion assets (`type: python`) alongside SQL transformation assets (`type: sf.sql`) in the same pipeline.yml, with shared dependency resolution, was a better fit than managing dbt alongside a separate scheduler.
+Bruin Cloud also removes the need to host an Airflow or Prefect instance for scheduling.

+dbt would have been a valid choice for the transformation layer alone, and its ecosystem (dbt-core, dbt-postgres, packages) is more mature — that's the main tradeoff.
+For a self-contained capstone where the full stack runs under one `make` command, Bruin's integrated approach won.

+### Why PROCTIME for the flight tumbling job instead of event time?

+The OpenSky Network's `time_position` field — the timestamp of the last position measurement — is unreliable: it frequently arrives `null` or several minutes stale, depending on receiver coverage.
+Using event time in this context would produce watermarks that either never advance (blocking window closure) or advance incorrectly (dropping records that arrive late relative to a wrong baseline).
+Since the goal of the flight tumbling job is to aggregate the current state of airspace — not reconstruct a historical timeline — PROCTIME is the correct semantic: windows close based on when the data arrives at Flink, not when the aircraft was supposedly observed.
+The seismic and weather jobs use event time because those sources (`event_time` from USGS, `snapshot_ts` from Open-Meteo) provide reliable, source-assigned timestamps.

+### Why a 10-degree geographic grid?

+A finer grid (e.g. 1°) would produce more granular cross-stream joins but at the cost of sparse matches — most 1° cells would contain zero seismic events and very few flights at any given time, making aggregates meaningless.
+A coarser grid (e.g. 20°) collapses operationally distinct regions into the same cell.
+10 degrees (~1,100 km at the equator) strikes a balance: cells are large enough to contain meaningful co-occurring events from all three streams, and small enough to preserve regional distinctions (North Atlantic vs. Mediterranean, Ring of Fire vs. stable continental plates).
+It's also computationally cheap as a join key — `FLOOR(lat / 10) * 10` — with no geospatial library required inside Flink.

+---

+## Key Learnings

+**Exactly-once semantics in PyFlink are non-trivial.** Getting the JDBC connector to checkpoint correctly with the Supabase PostgreSQL backend required careful tuning of the `sink.buffer-flush.interval` and checkpoint interval.
+At first, records were being duplicated on job restarts because the sink wasn't flushing within the checkpoint window.

+**Supabase Realtime has a publication model, not a subscription-per-query model.** All tables must be added to the `supabase_realtime` publication at the PostgreSQL level for the dashboard to receive live push events.
+This is not obvious from the Supabase dashboard UI and required direct DDL configuration in `migrate.py`.

+**Watermark strategy has a disproportionate impact on join correctness.** The cross-stream Flink job (`flight_context_tumbling.py`) joins three streams with very different update frequencies (60s, 90s, 600s).
+Setting watermarks too aggressively on the weather stream caused windows to close before weather records arrived, producing nulls in the cross-stream output.
+The 60s weather watermark was the result of experimentation, not first-principles calculation.

+**IaC for Supabase is still maturing.** The official `supabase/supabase` Terraform provider doesn't expose all configuration options (e.g., individual table RLS policies must still be applied via raw SQL in `migrate.py`).
+This created a split between what Terraform owns and what the migration script owns, which is a source of potential drift.

+**Bruin's dependency resolution requires careful asset naming.** Assets must be named to match their schema-qualified output table (e.g. `staging.stg_flights`) for Bruin to automatically resolve inter-asset dependencies.
+Naming mismatches silently produce incorrect execution order.

+---